redox-os/book/src/porting-applications.md

 To find the supported Cookbook terminal commands, look the recipes using a `script =` field on their `recipe.toml` or read the [source code](https://gitlab.redox-os.org/redox-os/cookbook/-/tree/master/src).

 - [Recipes](https://gitlab.redox-os.org/redox-os/cookbook/-/tree/master/recipes)

+#### Cases

+- Programs using the Cargo build system have a `Cargo.toml` file
+- Programs using the GNU Autotools build system have a `configure` or `autogen.sh` file in the source tarball
+- Programs using the CMake build system have a `CMakeLists.txt` file
+- Programs using the Meson build system have a `meson.build` file

 ### Metapackages